petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso.md

 ::::{grid} 2
 :gutter: 3 3 3 3

-:::{grid-item-card}  Clarity's Authentication SSO Requirements
+:::{grid-item-card}  Clarity's Authentication and SSO Requirements
 :link: ./module-4-identity-management-and-sso/claritys-authentication-and-sso-requirements.md

 Read about the specific authentication and SSO requirements Clarity has.